sniper19p/broken_bones-Discord-music/README.md

 🔎 Functions

 Here are the functions you can use!
+Please read them carefully!

 Music
 -----------------------------------------------------------------------
-These are used to interact with the music

 .play() - Plays the given music in the given channel.